Reformed Episcopal Seminary: Administration

-Campus
+Campuses

-The old campus, which was built in 1887, was located at 43rd and Chestnut (West Philadelphia, Pennsylvania).
-The building served as both be the denominational cathedral and the seminary.
+The first campus, which was built in 1887, was located at 43rd and Chestnut (West Philadelphia, Pennsylvania).
+The building served as both the denominational cathedral and the seminary.
 In the 1980s, the seminary acquired the property next to the building, conducting most of its operations there while continuing to use the dormitory and worship space in the original building.
-The denominational cathedral, Christ Memorial Church, continued to use the original building for its congregation and a grade school.
+The denominational cathedral, Christ Memorial REC, continued to use the original building for its congregation and a grade school.
 In an effort to adapt to changes in its student body throughout the 1990s (including an increase in second vocation night students), the seminary moved its classes and library to a church in Roxborough, Pennsylvania, which dramatically reduced the costs of maintaining and protecting the property.
 The church continued to use the original building and maintained partial ownership of the building.

 In 2001 the seminary built its own campus in Blue Bell, Pennsylvania.
 In 2004 the steeple of Christ Memorial Church was struck by lightning and severely damaged the building.
 After a two-year court battle with the insurance company, the church and seminary won some settlement money, but not enough to rebuild the structures.
 The building was sold to a developer and it was later demolished.

+In 2025, RES completed a move to St. Paul's Reformed Episcopal Church in Oreland, Pennsylvania.
+The move was intended to situate the seminary in a more central Philadelphia-area location with larger and more up-to-date facility.
+The seminary began the process of selling the Blue Bell campus.